 ... oh, god, what the hell?
 Robot dinosaurs?!
 Robot dinosaurs that don't even have boundaries and thus are allowed to just roam around the park at will?
 What-- jeez!!
 Yes, three zombies hop onto a tyrannosaurus and make it crush a concession stand, but that doesn't require flesh-eating monsters to make it cause chaos.
 André the Giant is called upon to stop them, hopping onto a brontosaurus to chase after them, but despite making an audible metal sound as he hops on, it deflates like a balloon under his weight.

 p.s.
 WHAT THE FUUUUUUCK

-Craig and Wendi arrive back at the park just in time for Wendi to get kidnapped by zombies, because despite being in a profession revolving around breaking people's faces, she has the misfortune of having no penis and therefore susceptible to being made a damsel in distress.
+Craig and Wendi arrive back at the park just in time for Wendi to get kidnapped by zombies, because despite being in a profession revolving around breaking people's faces, she has the misfortune of being the only girl and therefore susceptible to becoming a damsel in distress.
 Hulk is told by Craig that the zombies took her to the jungle ride, so he and the gang take pursuit.
 Hillbilly Jim takes the spotlight for three seconds to announce there are "smilin' logs" following them...